 Ordit is the Offical Register of Driving Instructor Trainers.
 It’s a voluntary register that means that you have had a senior examiner sit in the back of your car and watch you training someone to be a driving instructor.

-Some of the largest members of ORDIT are also the ones that have the most complaints about their training.
+Some of the largest members of it are also the ones that have the most complaints about their training.
 If you haven’t already done so then read my page on training school scams and bear in mind that many schools operating those scams are on ORDIT.

 Some, in fact most, ADI trainers out there don’t bother with any course and simply have a go at ADI training because they don’t have much work coming in.
 They see joining ORDIT as a licence to print money but it means nothing.

-Overall, ORDIT is a good idea and it can be useful when choosing a trainer but don’t put too much into it.
+Overall it’s a good idea and it can be useful when choosing a trainer but don’t put too much into it.

 As with anything in life such as finding a plumber or buying a car – do your research and make your own mind up.

 Don’t just rely on what a register says.

 You can read more about ORDIT on the DVSA website.